Rate of escape of the conditioned two-dimensional simple random walk: Proof of Theorem

 Overall, the two terms in the right-hand side of~\eqref{eq-boundbytrans} are bounded respectively by $|t_k-\tau_k|$ and $Dm_k+1+2|t_{k+1}-\tau_{k+1}|$.
 To conclude the proofs we bound these quantities when~$t$ is large, i.e., when~$k$ is large.

 Recall the notations~$s_k^{(\ell)}$ and~$\sigma_k^{(\ell)}$ from the construction of the coupling.
-If~$\ell$ is the index of the first success in the $k$-th step of the construction of the coupling, we denote these quantities by~$s_k$ and~$\sigma_k$, so that for all $k\geq 1$
+If~$\ell$ is the index of the first success in the $k$-th step of the construction of the coupling, we denote these quantities by~$s_k$ and~$\sigma_k$: they are the respective lengths of the $k$-th excursions of $\hW$ and $\s$.
+For all $k\geq 1$, we have

 We recall Assumptions 2 and 3 in the definition of a success.
 We have for all $k\geq 1$

 so

 Besides, as a property of 1-CSRW, almost surely, we have eventually